 It has to make you look glowy, healthy, and awake—not like a different person.
-(If you’re in NYC, Pink Sands Airbrush Tan & Salon is incredible, or if you can score an appointment with Sophie Evans, St. Tropez skin finishing expert, you’ll look like a celebrity.)
+(If you’re in NYC, Pink Sands Airbrush Tan & Spa is incredible, or if you can score an appointment with Sophie Evans, St. Tropez skin finishing expert, you’ll look like a celebrity.)

-Even after years of faux-glow appointments, I still recently managed to make the cardinal mistake when I went in for a quick spritz.
+Even after years of faux-glow appointments, I still recently managed to make a few cardinal mistakes when I went in for a quick spritz.
 First, I forgot to remove remnants of an old spray tan beforehand.
 According to the Pink Sands website, this is the worst thing you can do.
 My tan was patchy, flaky, and super dark in weird places.
 The salon suggests, “The best way is to soak in a tub with sea salt and essential oils.
 Slough off the color as gently as possible.
 The following day, use a non-abrasive exfoliant.”
 Evans agrees: “For small areas, use a hair-removal cream like Veet Gel Hair Remover Cream ($8).

 Apply with a Q-tip precisely onto the areas.
 For sensitive skin or for your face, cleanse first, lightly exfoliate with a facial scrub, then apply an astringent toner or lemon juice with a cotton ball and sweep over dark areas of self-tanner.
 Also, chlorine will remove self-tanner so you can always try taking a dip!”
 She adds, “For the tan to develop, the self-tanning agent known as DHA has a natural chemical reaction with the protein (amino acid) and oxygen on the skin’s surface.
 If the skin’s pH balance is high, this can result in an unnatural, orange tan.

 Your pH level is higher on your hands and feet, so it is important to properly moisturize beforehand.
 Additionally, washing your skin raises your pH, so do not apply immediately after using soap.”